hiroyuki-sato/embulk.github.io/_posts/2021-04-27-changes-in-v0.11.md

 Embulk's old System Config had not used the strong expressiveness of `ConfigSource`.
 The command line option `-X` for System Config was just to set a string value for a string key, which was equivalent to Properties.
 Some internal System Configs had used more complex structures like lists, but they could represented as strings.
 In fact, we did not need the expressiveness of `ConfigSource`.

 From user's point of view, you won't see clear loss from the old System Config.
-On the other hand, you'll receive benefits from the power of Properties as described below.
+On the other hand, you'll receive benefits as described below from the power of Properties.

 #### Embulk home